houston innovators podcast episode 178

-Wu shares more on her first impressions of Houston and what she hopes to accomplish with the new VC firm on the podcast.
-Listen to the full interview below — or wherever you stream your podcasts — and subscribe for weekly episodes.
+She shares more about her mission and what's next for First Bight Ventures on the podcast.
+Listen to the interview below — or wherever you stream your podcasts — and subscribe for weekly episodes.